 Decide on the appropriate license for your data.
-Datasets submitted will have a default CC0 public domain dedication assigned.
+Datasets submitted to the RDR will have a default CC0 public domain dedication assigned.
 The RDR strongly recommends the use of a CC0 waiver to encourage the broadest reuse of the data and expects users of data to follow growing scholarly best practice to properly attribute and cite data producers.
+Since in many jurisdictions data may not be copyrightable, the CC0 waiver also removes legal questions related to the copyright status of datasets.
 If CC0 is not appropriate for your data, during the submission process you can elect to apply an alternative Creative Commons license.

 Leave Files Uncompressed

 Compressed files cannot receive the same level of preservation as uncompressed files.
-There may be situations where providing a zipped file is preferable in order to maintain a more complex file hierarchy or reduce the size of your deposit.
+There may be situations were providing a zipped file is preferable in order to maintain a more complex file hierarchy or reduce the size of your deposit.
 We can accommodate these deposits but suggest only compressing files when necessary.
-To learn more about digital preservation please consult the Digital Preservation Policy and Digital Preservation Guide.

 Sharing Human Subjects Data

 Prepare any human subjects data to be ethically shared.
 Before depositing data about human subjects, you must ensure that you are following the terms of your approved IRB protocol.
-Typically this would include having obtained consent for data sharing, including what information you plan to share, as well as any de-identification steps you will perform to protect participant confidentiality.
-When you submit human subjects data to the RDR, we will perform a review to make sure that there is no directly identifiable information in the data as well as ask for a copy of your consent form (or proof of consent waiver).
-If your data are de-identified but still could pose a risk of deductive disclosure, we can work with you to determine a more appropriate repository that provides restricted data support (i.e., researchers must apply to use, have proof of IRB approval, etc.).
+Typically this would include having obtained consent for data sharing (see this guide on recommended language for informed consent), including what information you plan to share, as well as any de-identification steps you will perform to protect participant confidentiality.
+When you submit human subjects data to the RDR, we will perform a review to make sure that there is no directly identifiable information in the data as well as ask for a copy of your consent form (or proof of consent waiver) and IRB protocol.
+If your data are de-identified but still could pose a risk of deductive disclosure, we can work with you to determine a more appropriate repository that provides restricted data support (researchers must apply to use, have proof of IRB approval, etc.).

 If you have any questions about how to prepare your data for the deposit, we are happy to help!
 Contact us at firstname.lastname@example.org with your question or to set up an appointment.